Field of Glory: Empires similar games & best alternatives

 - Steep learning curve for new players

-Less representative of its motivational profile, with noticeable differences.
-Motivations that often define this kind of title include Competition, Fellowship, Domination, Status.
+Field of Glory: Empires: Broadly representative of its motivational profile, with a few distinct shifts.
+Motivations that often define this kind of title include Competition, Fellowship, Status, Cooperation.
 Here, the score leans higher than usual among comparable games on Story.
 It leans lower than usual among comparable games on Fantasy, Intimacy.

 -